biko2/biko2.com/src/pages/bidasoa/docs/README.md

 ## Getting started

-Bitween Suite is a mix of different pieces that interact together to achieve the same UX as of a traditional Drupal system.
+Bidasoa is a mix of different pieces that interact together to achieve the same UX as of a traditional Drupal system.
 Mainly, it's a suite of Drupal modules plus a SSG recipe to make both worlds communicate seamlessly.